Peter Tugwell: Career

-A year after finishing his masters degree, Tugwell became a faculty member of the department of epidemiology, and two years later spent two five-year terms as chair of the department of epidemiology and biostatistics at McMaster University Medical School.
+A year after finishing his master's degree, Tugwell became a faculty member of the department of epidemiology, and two years later spent two five-year terms as chair of the department of epidemiology and biostatistics at McMaster University Medical School.
 In 1991 he moved to Ottawa to become the Chairman of the Department of Medicine.
 After ten years in the position, he became the director of the Centre for Global Health at the University of Ottawa.
 In 2001 he was appointed as co-editor-in-chief for the Journal of Clinical Epidemiology.

 Tugwell holds the Canada Research Chair in Health Equity at the University of Ottawa, focused on improving health for the world's poor.

 Tugwell has been instrumental in the creation of multinational collaborations in different clinical epidemiology areas.

 He was the founding director of the International Clinical Epidemiology Network Training Centre at McMaster University from 1982 to 1991, becoming later the Secretary of INCLEN's North American group (CanUSAClen).